Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Introduction

 \section{Introduction}

-In our preceding three papers~\cite{Liu2022,Liu2023a,Liu2023b}, a semi-Markov process (sMP) method was developed to investigate the large deviations (LDs) of the counting statistics in open quantum systems ~\cite{Levitov1996,Bagrets2003,Esposito2009,Rudge2019}.
-Our results show that the method is not only intuitive in terms of the physical picture but also effective in analyzing and calculating the LDs~\cite{Touchette2008}.
-In addition, the method shows a certain flexibility when it is extended to a complex situation in which random resetting with or without memory is involved in the quantum processes~\cite{Liu2023b}.
-When we combine these results with an earlier application of an sMP in deriving a quantum uncertainty relation~\cite{Carollo2019} and the latest application in analyzing the dynamics of metastable Markov open quantum systems~\cite{Brown2024}, we believe that the sMP method still has the potential to explore other new issues related to nonequilibrium quantum processes.
-In this paper, we report a new case: calculating the LDs of the first passage time (FPT) statistics.
+In our preceding three papers~\cite{Liu2022,Liu2023a,Liu2023b}, a semi-Markov process (SMP) method was developed to investigate the large deviations of the counting statistics (LDs-CS)~\cite{Levitov1996,Bagrets2003,Esposito2009,Rudge2019,Landi2024} {for a specific class of open quantum systems.
+The dynamics of these systems are described by the Markovian quantum master equations (QMEs), and their unraveling of the quantum jump trajectories (QJTs) involves fixed sets of finite collapsed quantum states.} Our results show that the method is not only intuitive in terms of the physical picture but also effective in analyzing and calculating the LDs~\cite{Touchette2008}.
+Furthermore, when extended to complex situations where random resetting, with or without memory, is involved in quantum processes, the method shows a certain flexibility~\cite{Liu2023b}.
+When we combine these results with an earlier application of an SMP in deriving a quantum uncertainty relation~\cite{Carollo2019} and the latest application in analyzing the dynamics of metastable Markov open quantum systems~\cite{Brown2024}, we believe that {the SMP perspective} still has potential for investigating other nonequilibrium statistical issues.
+In this work, we report a new case: {calculating the LDs of the first passage time statistics (LDs-FPTS) in the same open quantum systems.}